Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Methodology

-We trained all models using the Ultralytics codebase with PyTorch 2.4.1 and CUDA 12.1 on a NVIDIA A100 GPU (40GB).
+We trained all models using the Ultralytics codebase with PyTorch 2.4.1 and CUDA 12.1 on an NVIDIA A100 GPU (40 GB).
 The model input consisted of three channels; VV and VH SAR bands along with bathymetry data (e.g. see Fig. \ref{fig:SAR_satellite}f-h and Fig.~\ref{fig:yolov8_architecture}d), with scenes partitioned into 800 by 800 pixel chips using a tiling approach.
 SAR channel amplitudes were clipped to the range [-50, 20] dB, while bathymetry values were clipped to [-6000, 2000] meters, with each channel subsequently linearly normalized to the range [0, 255] for model input.
-We incorporated negative samples (background chips containing no detections) into the training data after identifying that this approach improved overall model detection performance by 1.8\%.
-Consequently, we implemented a 30\% background ratio in the model training data, with background chips randomly sampled from the pre-processed dataset.
-To enhance model generalization, we implemented standard image augmentations, including mosaic augmentation, random translations, scaling, left-right flips, image blurring, and hue-saturation-value adjustments.
+We incorporated negative samples (background chips containing no detections) into the training data after identifying that this approach improved overall model detection performance by up to 2.9\% (see study in Table \ref{tab:model_ablations}.A).
+Consequently, we implemented a 20\% background ratio in the model training data, with background chips randomly sampled from the processed dataset.
+To enhance model generalization, we implemented standard image augmentations, including mosaic, random translations, scaling, left-right flips, image blurring, and hue-saturation-value adjustments.